 Caught up in my own dreams I didn’t understand at first.

-. . .
-The operator is there, shaking his head and pointing toward the exit.
+The operator was there, shaking his head and pointing toward the exit.
 Blood fills every vessel in my face.
-When something goes wrong, everyone always notices.
-Heads begin to turn from every direction to see the fat kid forced off the pirate ship.
+When something goes monumentally wrong, everyone always seems to notice.
+Heads turn from every direction to see the fat kid forced off the pirate ship.
 The music stops . . . at least for me.
-I look back at her to say something, to tell her I’m sorry.
-Sorry for what I am.
-I find her eyes.
-Those brown orbs tear me apart.
-The laughing begins.
-The jeers roll in like thunder onto what’s supposed to be my night.
-Everyone is pointing like I’m some sort of circus animal . . .
+I look back at her to say something, to tell her anything, and the first thing that comes to my mouth . . .

 She’s wearing blue.
 She always looks so good in blue.
 The stares . . . the laughter . . . the way she’s avoiding my gaze . . .
 It all means something, but I can’t feel it yet.
 I’m numb.
 Soon it will be unbearable, will curl me into the floor until I struggle just to breathe.
 I don’t run.
 How can you run from what you are?
 For everything I am, for everything I have done and will do in my life, this moment will haunt me to my core.